 Make Deposits and Withdrawals

 Manage Insurance Policies

 Help With investments

 Your power of attorney plays a vital role in your estate plan.
 Life is unpredictable and you do not know if you will ever be put into a position where you will not be able to make these decisions.
 Without a power of attorney in place, your family may be unable to assist you with these important tasks.
-Perhaps worse, they may be forced to pursue a guardianship or conservatorship.
+Perhaps worse, they may be forced to pursue a guardianship or conservatorship in probate court.

 What Makes A Power Of Attorney Durable?

 A non-durable financial power of attorney would terminate upon your incapacity—the time when you likely need it the most!
 Making a power of attorney “durable” simply means the document will remain in full force even though you are incapacitated.
 Allowing your family to assist you with your finances.
 This is done by adding language to the document which extends the authority of your appointed agent beyond your incapacity.
 In an estate planning context, nearly all financial powers of attorney are durable.

 General Vs Limited Power Of Attorney

 A power of attorney may be general or limited.
 A general financial power of attorney allows your agent to do almost anything on your behalf that you could legally do yourself.
 Under a limited power of attorney, your agent is limited to those specific acts or transactions which you designate.

 In Michigan, state law requires a durable power of attorney to be dated and signed voluntarily by the principal or signed by a notary public on the principal’s behalf.
 Further, the durable power of attorney must be either signed in the presence of two witnesses, neither of whom is the attorney-in-fact, and both of whom also sign the durable power of attorney, or acknowledged by the principal before a notary public.
 In addition, the appointed agent must execute an acknowledgment of his or her responsibilities before exercising authority under a durable power of attorney.